 What is the maximum width of a doorway that a single sensor can cover?

 The maximum is 23 feet.
-The detection area width is contingent upon the ceiling height where the sensor is mounted.
-The higher the sensor, the wider the detection area.
+The detection area width is contingent upon the ceiling height where it’s mounted.
+The higher the mount, the wider the detection area.
 Anywhere from 13-20 feet will get you a detection area of about 23 feet wide.

-If the entrance is wider than one sensor can cover, we do have a wide-angle lens sensor that can cover a little more or we can stitch multiple sensors together.
-We can stitch up to 9 sensors together.
+If the entrance is wider than one sensor can cover, we do have a wide-angle lens that can cover a little more or we can stitch multiple together.
+We can stitch up to 9 together.

 Can you remove staff traffic from the data?